-If you are under 55 years of age and have a UK Defined Benefit(DB)/Final Salary scheme, it would be prudent to consider transferring your DB Scheme into a UK Self Invested Personal Pension (UK SIPP) – which is a personal scheme – until you turn 55 for the following reasons:
+If you are under 55 years of age and have a UK Defined Benefit(DB)/Final Salary scheme, or a Personal Pension Plan and looking for an alternative provider it would be prudent to consider transferring your DB Scheme into a UK Self Invested Personal Pension (UK SIPP) – which is a personal scheme – until you turn 55 for the following reasons:

 Secure your highest Cash Equivalent Transfer Value (CETV): In recent years due to historically low UK interest and gilt rates, pension transfer values have been at all-time highs.
 However, since the beginning of 2017 CETVs have begun to decline for many schemes by an average of 10-15%.
 It may be the best time to secure possibly the highest CETV your UK scheme is likely to receive (a case study below shows how these values can fluctuate widely in a short space of time).
 We can facilitate an interim transfer of the lump sum value into a UK SIPP to secure the current CETV of your UK scheme until you can transfer those funds to Australia upon turning 55.

 Possible regulatory changes to Defined Benefit transfers: There is industry speculation that transfers from all Defined Benefit schemes may be become prohibited in the future (similar to the 6 April 2015 ban on all unfunded Civil Service Defined Benefit schemes).
 In order to safeguard your UK funds, it may be prudent to transfer the Defined Benefit scheme lump sum into a UK SIPP.
 Then regardless of what happens with this regulation, your funds would be in a personal scheme and still eligible to transfer overseas at a future time.

 We can facilitate an integrated global solution, incorporating UK advice (if required) from UK FCA licenced advisers, known specialists within the marketplace.